MithrilJS/mithril.js/docs/route.md

 ### Routing parameters

 Sometimes we want to have a variable id or similar data appear in a route, but we don't want to explicitly specify a separate route for every possible id.
-In order to achieve that, Mithril supports [parameterized routes](paths.md#path-parameters):
+In order to achieve that, Mithril.js supports [parameterized routes](paths.md#path-parameters):

 ```javascript
 var Edit = {